-BGS have just completed a review of emerging contaminants in groundwater.
+BGS undertook a review of emerging contaminants in groundwater, which is available for free download.
 The report includes a review of previous literature and a new assessment of Environment Agency monitoring data for less commonly analysed compounds in groundwater.
 The Emerging contaminants in groundwater briefing note (PDF) provides a summary of our findings.

 Compounds detected in groundwaters of England and Wales include caffeine, nicotine and ibuprofen.

 Previously undetected organic micropollutants are being observed in the aqueous environment due to improvements in analytical techniques.
 These are known as emerging contaminants.
 Many of these are currently unregulated.
 Some of these contaminants can have human or ecological health effects and there is a need for better understanding of their fate in environmental systems.

 Metaldehyde is an example of a compound which has relatively recently emerged as a groundwater contaminant.
 Metaldehyde is a selective pesticide used to control slugs.
 First introduced in 1940, it has been widely used in all sectors (agriculture, horticulture, recreational land and gardens) since the 1970s.
 Until 2007 there was not a satisfactory method for measuring metaldehyde concentrations in treated water.
 The development of a new methodology has enabled monitoring for metaldehyde in drinking water supply catchments.
 Levels in some sources have been close to or above the 0.1 microgram/Litre EU drinking water limit for pesticides.